Montserrado County: History

 The Liberian Herald began printing in 1830 in Monrovia and was the first newspaper in Liberia.
 In 1832, the Dey-Golah War erupted between the colonists and the native tribes.
 There was one battle, with the colonists from Monrovia defeating the Dey and Golah (Gola) combined group.
 In 1847, the colony declared its independence and Montserrado was the first of the Republic of Liberia's counties to sign the Declaration of Independence on July 26, 1847.
 At the time of creation, the county was composed of three administrative districts in Bomi, Gibi, and Marshall with Monrovia as the county capital.
 In 1885, the first municipal water supply system was completed in Monrovia.

 The first County Inspector was appointed in 1949 by President Tubman, followed by President Tolbert’s appointment of the first County Superintendent in 1973.
-A railroad was constructed in the mid 1960s from Monrovi'a port through Todee District by the Bong Mining Company.
+A railroad was constructed in the mid-1960s from Monrovia's port to Todee District by the Bong Mining Company.
 The Mount Coffee Hydropower Project's first phase was completed in 1966.
 Rubber and palm oil plantations were started in the 1960s and 1970s, while a factory for producing clothing was built in 1979 in Bentol City.

 In 1974, the county capital was moved by President Tolbert from Monrovia to his hometown of Bensonville.
 In 1976, an Assistant Superintendent was added to focus on development in Montserrado County.
 Bomi Territory in the western portion of the county became Bomi County in 1983.
 In 1984, Marshall and Gibi territories were combined and became neighboring Margibi County to the east.